|The Ole Missi delegation led by Dr. Noel Wilkin, Provost and Chief Academic Officer with Dr. Chen Kuo-Jung, Dean of the College of Humanities |

-The University of Mississippi Delegation visited the Liberty Square in Taipei, Taiwan.
+The University of Mississippi Delegation visited the Liberty Square in Taipei, Taiwan

-The University of Mississippi established a Chinese Language Flagship Program at UM, established in 2003, is designed to change the way Americans learn languages.
-The program is a five-year undergraduate program includes a nine-week summer session in Taiwan and internship experiences.
-UM and National Chung Cheng University in Taiwan started the partnership in 2019.
-8 students from UM joined the summer session to learn Chinese language and Taiwanese culture in CCU the first year.
+The University of Mississippi established a Chinese Language Flagship Program in 2003.
+This is a five-year undergraduate program which now includes a nine-week summer session in Taiwan, and internship experiences.
+The university began a partnership with National Chung Cheng University in Taiwan in 2019, and eight University of Mississippi students participated in the first summer session, learning more of the Chinese language and about Taiwanese culture.
 It was a big success and received very positive feedback.
-CCU expects to host more than 40 students for the 2020 summer session, as long as the Covid-19 situation allows it.
+National Chung Cheng University hopes to host more than 40 students for the 2020 summer session, as long as the Covid-19 situation allows it.

 The delegation also visited Tamkang University and several cultural sites in Taipei and Chiayi.
 As well as enjoying Taiwan’s cuisine and culture, the visitors were thoroughly impressed by the way Taiwan is handling the COVID-19 crisis to stop the spread of the pandemic.
 For example, everywhere the delegation went, people wore masks and they had their temperature taken and sanitized their hands as they moved in and out of public buildings.